-- 10.1 Criteria for differential rating on different categories of properties will be according to:- - (a) The nature of the property including its sensitivity to rating e.g. agricultural properties used for agricultural purposes. - (b) The promotion of social and economic development of the municipality. - 10.2 Differential rating among the various property categories will be done by way of setting a different cent amount in the rand for each property category; and - 10.3 By way of reductions and rebates as provided for in this policy document.

-10.4 Council will from time to time decide on a differential rating as in accordance to the conditions set in 10.1, 10.2 and 10.3.
+- 10.1 Criteria for differential rating on different categories of properties will be according to:- - (a) Use of the property - (b) Permitted use of the property - (c) combination of (a) and (b) - 10.2 Differential rating among the various property categories will be done by way of setting a different cent amount in the rand for each property category; and - 10.3 By way of reductions and rebates as provided for in this policy document. - 10.4 Council will from time to time decide on a differential rating as in accordance to the conditions set in 10.1, 10.2 and 10.3.